SalomePlatform/adao/doc/en/tui.rst

     an information string or can be void.

 .. index:: single: UserPostAnalysis
+.. index:: single: UserPostAnalysis Template
 .. index:: single: setUserPostAnalysis
 .. index:: single: setUserPostAnalysis Template

 **setUserPostAnalysis** (*Template, String, Script*)
     This command allows to define the treatment of parameters or results after the calculation algorithm has been performed.
-Its value is defined as a predefined pattern name, a script file or a string.
+Its value is defined either as a predefined pattern name, or as a script file name, or as a string.
     This allows to produce directly post-processing code in an ADAO case.
 It is possible to use patterns available by argument "*Template*" (which can be "*AnalysisPrinter*", "*AnalysisSaver*" and "*AnalysisPrinterAndSaver*").
 In
     the case of a definition by "*Script*", the specified file must contain only the commands that could have been put after the execution of the calculation.
+Important note: this processing is only performed when the case is executed in TUI or exported to YACS.

 Perform the calculation
 +++++++++++++++++++++++